edlongman/inet/tutorials/queueing/doc/Filter2.rst

 In this test, packets are collected periodically by an active packet sink (ActivePacketSink).
 The packets are provided by a passive packet source (PassivePacketSource).
-Packets are passed through from the source to the sink by a filter (PacketFilter).
+Packets are passed through from the source to the sink by a filter (ContentBasedFilter).
 Every second packet is dropped.

 The network contains ...
 TODO